khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ### Base

-`14px` is used as the base size for body copy within UI typography.
+`14px` is the base size of body copy for UI typography.

 ### Label text